 This rigorous programme in Mass Communication equips journalists and other digital marketing communication professionals with the skills they need to reach large audiences and work across numerous media channels, including print, broadcast, online and social media.
-The programme covers a range of areas, and students develop skills in, and understanding of, news-writing and reporting; broadcast journalism; advertising; public relations; camera operations; and sound and video editing.
+This programme covers a range of areas, and students develop skills in news writing and reporting, broadcast journalism, advertising, public relations, camera operations and sound and video editing.

 In this class, students acquire the knowledge and understanding of the mass communication process, mass media industries and the application of communication in advertising.
 Students also learn to appreciate the social and cultural role of mass media, as well as the influence of economics and government on the mass media.